Buying Online Drugs Safely

 British Columbia Specific Information

 Online pharmacies can make buying medication more affordable and convenient.
 However, buying medication from online pharmacies that may be operating illegally may put your health at risk.
-For more information on how to safely choose and use online pharmacies visit the Government of Canada: Choosing a safe online pharmacy.
+For more information on how to safely choose and use online pharmacies visit the Choosing a safe online pharmacy (Government of Canada).

-The National Association of Boards of Pharmacy has created a website at www.awarerx.org.
-You can visit this site to find out which online pharmacies are recommended and which aren't.
+You can visit the U.S. National Association of Boards of Pharmacy website at https://safe.pharmacy to find out which online drugstores are recommended and which aren't.

 • The website doesn't ask you for a prescription.

-• The online pharmacy isn't licensed.
+• The drugstore isn't a licensed pharmacy.
 In Canada and the U.S., pharmacies are licensed by individual provincial or state governments.

-• The online pharmacy doesn't have a licensed pharmacist available to answer your questions.
+• The online drugstore doesn't have a licensed pharmacist available to answer your questions.

 • The website isn't "secure."
 This means that any information you type in—your address, your credit card number—could be read and used by anyone who comes across it.
 Secure websites use special tools to "encrypt" your information.
 They turn it into a code that other people can't read.
 You can tell that a website is secure if the URL (the Web address) begins with "https" rather than just "http."

-The World Health Organization found that more than half of the drugs sold online by places not showing a physical address were fake.
 Medicines that you buy online from sources that are not regulated can be either too strong or too weak.
+So you could end up buying pills that hurt you rather than help you.

-Criminals who sell drugs online have one goal: to make money.
+Criminals who sell medicines online have one goal: to make money.
 So they often focus on medicines that are in demand and not available in a lower-cost generic form.

-Many fake drugs are expertly packaged.
+Many fake medicines are expertly packaged.
 They look like the real thing, but they may have been made under very dirty conditions.
 And they may contain ingredients like chalk, sugar, and flour instead of the medicine you need.
-In the worst cases, a fake pill will contain drugs or chemicals that could harm you.
+In the worst cases, a fake pill may contain drugs or chemicals that could harm you.

 Credits